UvrajSB/PrivAgent/README.md

 - ✅ **Agent Agnostic**: Works with both on-device and cloud-based LLM agents
 - ✅ **Extendable**: Can support more complex user profiles or additional domains (like music, shopping, healthcare)
 - ✅ **Educational**: Demonstrates how homomorphic encryption works in a practical context

 ---

-## 🪪 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----